rutikbhandwalkar/learnjava/README.md

 # learnjava
-One can easily java concepts through this project
+One can easily learn java concepts through this project